hlynch/Bayesian2020/docs/Week-12-lecture.md

 NB: My discussion here follows closely the paper by Royle and Kéry (2007).

 In the discussion above, we assumed a totally closed population. **Meta-population models, in which we are interested in colonization and extinction dynamics of sites (or ‘patches’), explicitly include the possibility that a site’s occupancy status might change over time.** In these cases, we assume a sampling strategy in which site occupancy is allowed to change between ‘primary’ sampling periods (often, but not always, between years) but is assumed fixed at secondary sampling intervals (such as within a breeding season).
-The secondary sampling allows us to estimate the true probability of occupancy in each year, and changes in true occupancy status \emph{across} years gives us information on the metapopulation dynamics.
-Note that if we ignored detection failures, we would probably over-estimate the probabilities of extinction and recolonization, because a detection history of 101 (found, not found, found) would be interpreted as one extinction event followed by one colonization event.
+The secondary sampling allows us to estimate the true probability of occupancy in each year, and changes in true occupancy status \textit{across} years gives us information on the metapopulation dynamics.
+Note that **if we ignored detection failures, we would probably over-estimate the probabilities of extinction and recolonization**, because a detection history of 101 (found, not found, found) would be interpreted as one extinction event followed by one colonization event.
 Allowing for detection failures, there emerges a second possibility, which is continuous occupation with a detection failure in year 2.

 We model the true occupancy status of site  in year  (the process model) as